smart-data-lake/smart-data-lake/README.md

 # Code for Getting Started With Smart DataLake
 ## Introduction
-This the code used in the Step-By-Step Walk Through Guide to get started with Smart Data Lake
+This the code used in the Step-By-Step Walk Through Guide to get started with Smart Data Lake Builder (SDL).

+There are multiple ways to run the example code.
+If you are coming from the getting started guide, just follow "Run with Docker".

 ## Run with Docker